 There is also plenty of headroom beneath the wood-paneled ceiling.

 Next to the bed is the electrical panel.
-Underneath the bed there is a 9-gallon water heater as well as plenty of room for storage.
+Below it sits a 9-gallon water heater as well as plenty of room for storage.

 This Everest home may be tiny, but the quality of its workmanship makes it live up to its mighty name.